 Any other use than that described in this manual is regarded as improper.

 2.2 Product description

-The ISOMETER® isoHY1685 is an insulation monitoring device for IT systems.
-It has been specially developed for use in electrolysis systems.
+The ISOMETER® isoPV1685RTU is an insulation monitoring device for IT systems according to IEC 61557-8.
+It can be used in photovoltaic systems.
 Please refer to the technical data for the exact device specification.